The “Single State Agency” Medicaid Requirement: The Buck Stops With Whom?????

 I guess the buck stops with East Carolina Behavioral Health (ECBH)…and MeckLINK…and Alliance…and Smoky Mountain Center…and Cardinal Innovations…and Centerpoint Human Services…and CoastalCare…and EastPointe…and Partners Behavioral Health Management…and Sandhills…and (at least for a short time) Western Highlands…

 That is a lot of bucks.

 About kemanuelMedicare and Medicaid Regulatory Compliance Litigator

-Posted on August 9, 2013, in "Single State Agency", Accountability, Alliance, Behavioral health, CenterPoint, DHHS, Division of Medical Assistance, DMA Clinical Policies, ECBH, Federal Law, Health Care Providers and Services, Jurisdiction, KC v.
-Shipman, Legal Analysis, Legislation, Local Management Entity, MCO, MCO Communication Bulletin, Medicaid, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, North Carolina, OAH, Provider Medicaid Contracts, Termination of Medicaid Contract and tagged Behavioral health, DHHS, Division of Medical Assistance, DMA, Federal law, Federal Medicaid law, Health care provider, Innovations Waiver, KC v.
-Shipman, Managed Care Organizations, MCO, MCO Communication Bulletin, Medicaid, Medicaid Services, North Carolina, North Carolina Department of Health and Human Services, Single state agency, Social Security Act, termination of Medicaid contracts.
+Posted on August 9, 2013, in "Single State Agency", Accountability, Alliance, Behavioral health, CenterPoint, Division of Medical Assistance, DMA Clinical Policies, ECBH, Federal Law, Health Care Providers and Services, Jurisdiction, KC v.
+Shipman, Legal Analysis, Legislation, Local Management Entity, MCO, MCO Communication Bulletin, Medicaid, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, NC DHHS, North Carolina, OAH, Provider Medicaid Contracts, Termination of Medicaid Contract and tagged Behavioral health, Division of Medical Assistance, DMA, Federal law, Federal Medicaid law, Health care provider, Innovations Waiver, KC v.
+Shipman, Managed Care Organizations, MCO, MCO Communication Bulletin, Medicaid, Medicaid Services, NC DHHS, North Carolina, North Carolina Department of Health and Human Services, Single state agency, Social Security Act, termination of Medicaid contracts.
 Bookmark the permalink.
 2 Comments.